 The Center for Studies and Opinion Surveys (CESOP) is part of the Portuguese Catholic University since 1991.
 CESOP develops studies in order to create knowledge about the Portuguese political, social and cultural realities.
 Its mission is to carry out applied studies and put scientific knowledge about Portuguese society at the service of civil society and businesses allowing public and private entities to adapt to social change and to be prepared for the future.

-Therefore they needed a solution that would provide them with a hub to manage their data, and have the ability to administer its consultation through two types of environments, one public and another private.
-At the private access, it was created a Forum for interaction between CESOP-Local team and the different municipalities involved.
+Therefore, they needed a digital solution that would provide them with a hub to manage their data, and have the ability to administer its consultation through two types of environments, one private for interactions with the municipalities and another public to present the results to civil society.
 In short, the project was, in fact, a two-in-one application.

-The result was presented in a style-title document.
-This paved the way for a logical growth procedure, and allowed us to preview the styling of all elements before starting building the site.
-This approach assures a solid visual language for the web platform.
+The result was presented in a design language document.
+This paved the way for a logical growth procedure, and allowed us to preview the styling of all elements before starting to build the site.
+This approach assures a solid visual language for the web platform and facilitates interactions with client.

 This second stage focused mainly on setting up a Drupal base theme.
 Here we started implementing the components we defined in the previous stage into HTML markup and CSS styling.
 The same incremental procedure is applied here, from singular to complex elements.